FStriewski/Ellislvwv/README.md

 ###  User Stories:
 * As a user I can see all events, sorted (descending) by date.
 * I can click a button / link that brings me to the website of the event.
-* I can set a start / end date to filter events ("Date Filter")
+* I can set a start / end date to filter events ("Date Filter").
-* I can click a link from the tag list to filter events that contain this word in their title ("Tag Filter)
+* I can click a link from the tag list to filter events that contain this word in their title ("Tag Filter).
 * I can release filters to return to the default state, showing all events.

 ### Additional goals: